How Do Intruder Alarm Systems Work?

 Burglars usually target the homes of people who are away from their property.
 In addition, they can also target commercial premises such as shops and restaurants.

 The law says that burglary is defined as: “entering any building or part of a building as a trespasser with intent to steal anything in the building”.
-If someone steals something whilst on their way out of the building they would still be committing burglary even if they didn’t physically enter into the property with the intent to steal something inside it.
+If someone steals something whilst on their way out of the building, they would still be committing burglary even if they didn’t physically enter the property with the intent to steal something inside it.

 burglary break in